?: A Question Mark

-?: A Question Mark is a 2012 Hindi language horror film written and directed by Allyson Patel & Yash Dave and produced by Trippletake Motion Pictures.
+?: A Question Mark is a 2012 Hindi language horror film written and directed by Allyson Patel and Yash Dave, and produced by Trippletake Motion Pictures.
 It was distributed by Percept Picture Company.
-The film received nine nominations and two awards at the St. Tropez International Film Festival, France.
-Akhlaque Khan won the best actor while Udhaya Rajni won the award for best editing.
+The film received nine nominations and two awards at the St. Tropez International Film Festival in France.
+Akhlaque Khan won the best actor award while Udhaya Rajni won the award for best editing.
 The film also received a standing ovation at the Oaxaca Film Festival in Mexico.

-This was the first time not only in Indian Cinema but world over that a film was being released without a title.
-Instead, to describe the unseen, unheard story, all that was used was a symbol, "?"
-However, the movie had to be released with a written title "Question Mark" due to censorship rules.
+The producers wanted to use just the symbol "?" as the film's title, as a symbol for the unseen, unheard story.
+However, the movie had to be released with a written title due to censorship rules, so it was called "Question Mark."

 It delves into the found footage genre.

 Plot

 In November 2010, a group of friends went to a place to shoot their final year project film but never returned.
-A few days later, their camera was found.
-What happened with them was captured in the camera.
+A few days later, their camera is found.
+What happened to them was captured on the camera.
 The film is a compilation of the footage retrieved from it.